 Since I’ve been doing this weekly cleaning routine for so many years now, it’s become a habit and I don’t even think about it anymore.
 After completing my morning routine, I immediately jump into my weekly cleaning routine and can usually get them both done in less than an hour.

 There may be some days when you are unable to get to your weekly cleaning on a certain day and that’s fine.
 Life happens.
-Just continue with your daily cleaning and you can either work on that room on your catch-up day or get to it next week.
+Just continue with your daily cleaning tasks and you can either work on that room on your catch-up day or get to it next week.

 Helpful Cleaning Tips Before You Begin